ElektraInitiative/libelektra/doc/BUILDSERVER.md

 You also want to look for whatever failed (which should be in a step also marked red to indicate failure).

-## Reproducing buildserver errors locally
+## Reproducing Build Server Errors Locally

 First you have to determine which image is used.
 This is described above in _Understanding Jenkins output_.